dreamfactorysoftware/df-docker/README.md

 ## 7) Access the app
 Go to 127.0.0.1 in your browser.
 It will take some time the first time.
 You will be asked to create your first admin user.

+# Notes
+- PATH_TO_ENV_FILE must be an absolute path on your file system like `/home/todd/repos/df-docker/.env`.
+- You may have to use `sudo` for Docker commands depending on your setup.